What is Beach Erosion?

 Storm.
 When a storm hits a beach it is almost impossible to avoid erosion.
 The beach may be lost completely and damages made to the hinterland as was the case at Long Island, NY in October of 2004.
-Luckily, these events happens very seldom for a given beach as there is very little to do to prevent damage.
+Luckily, these events happen very seldom for a given beach as there is very little to do to prevent damage.

 A strong stable foreshore and dune with plants will provide some protection.

 Ongoing erosion is a common problem.
-Of Florida’s 825 miles of beaches 410 miles are considered critically eroding by Florida DEP.
+Of Florida’s 825 miles of beaches, 410 miles are considered critically eroding by Florida DEP.
 The reasons for the erosion vary but often include: